How to Choose Backup Classes

 Sometimes you won’t get your first pick of classes.
 However, you can create a backup list just in case.
 Creating a backup list will give you some control in the event that your first choice is full.

 As you create a list of backup classes.
 Ask yourself these questions:

-- Does this class meet the requirements to graduate?
+- Does it meet the requirements to graduate?

-- Will this class fit into my schedule or ideally is it in the same time slot as my preferred first choice?
-Meaning you won’t have to rearrange the rest of your schedule.
+- Will it fit into my schedule or ideally is it in the same time slot as my preferred first choice?
+(Meaning, you won’t have to rearrange the rest of your schedule.)

-- What is the difficulty to complete this class successfully?
+- What is the difficulty to complete it successfully?
 Is the level of effort about the same or less than your first choice?

 - What are the expectations?
 Is there a lab?
 A lot of group work?
 Will these time requirements fit your schedule?

 - Are you interested in the topic?
 If it’s the only choice to stay on track, go in with an open mind.

 If you don’t get into your first choice, here’s what to do: